• 1.5 kg of flour

 • anchovies, ‘nduja, caciocavallo, soppressata,

-Wash the potatoes and put them in a saucepan with salt water and cook for 30 minutes from the moment it starts boiling.
+Wash the potatoes and put them in a saucepan with salted water and cook for 30 minutes from the moment it starts boiling.
 Do the toothpick test anyways.

 When cooked, peel the potatoes while still hot. and pass them in the potato masher.

-Meanwhile, in a large container pour about half a liter of water and dissolve salt and mashed potatoes.
+Meanwhile, in a large container pour about half a litre of water and dissolve the salt and mashed potatoes.

-Dissolve yeast in the other half liter of lukewarm water.
-Once the salt and the yeast have melted, start to incorporate flour, continuing to knead vigorously until you get a smooth and kind of sticky dough.
+Dissolve yeast in the other half litre of lukewarm water.
+Once the salt and the yeast have melted, start to incorporate the flour, continuing to knead vigorously until you get a smooth and kind of sticky dough.